NitishPuri/MLNDCapstone/capstone_report.md

 There have been various different approaches to address these issues, viz.
 [SegNet][segnet] which uses Encoder-Decoder type network to output a high resolution map.
 ![alt](images/segnet.png)

 These methods have received significant success since fine-grained or local information is crucial to achieve good pixel-level accuracy.
 However, it is also important to integrate information from the global context of the image to be able to resolve local ambiguities.
 Vanilla CNNs struggle to keep this balance, pooling layers being one of the sources that dispose of global context information.
 Many approaches have been taken to make Vanilla CNNs aware of the global information.
-One such approach is multi-scale aggregation[74].
+One such approach is [multi-scale aggregation][multiscale].
 ![alt](images/multiscaleseg.png)

 Here, inputs at different scales is concatenated to output from convolution layers and fed further into the network.